Homemade Ranch Dressing

 This post may contain affiliate links.
 Please read our disclosure policy.

 Why is ranch dressing so good?
 A question that we could spend a lot of time debating, but let’s do that while eating a fantastic salad with ranch dressing, shall we?
 Creamy and cool, herby with a touch of garlic, tangy and rich.
 It’s one of the most popular salad dressings in the country for good reason.
-Fresh herbs and ingredients make homemade ranch so much better than the powdered stuff from a package.
+In this easy recipe, fresh herbs and ingredients make homemade ranch dressing so much better than store-bought bottles or the powdered stuff from a package.

-And, when we were shooting the ranch dressing for my first cookbook, The Mom 100 Cookbook, the head of the Saveur Test Kitchens (where we were shooting the book’s photography) insisted that this ranch dressing was the one item she wanted to take home from the shoot.
+And, when we were shooting the ranch dressing for my first cookbook, The Mom 100 Cookbook.
+The head of the Saveur Test Kitchens (where we were shooting the book’s photography) said this was the best ranch dressing she’d ever tried, and insisted that this was one item she wanted to take home from the shoot.
 I count that amongst my favorite small victories.

 • Mayonnaise – I use equal amounts of mayonnaise and sour cream for a perfect amount of creaminess.